 The article concludes with two short case studies on Lean Practices in two different industries.
 The first story illustrates an example from Nuclear which would be applicable in mining: “Collaborative Design, Engineering, and Project Management”.
 In short, the company created a unified model of their operations.
 Next, it looks at the well-known Dundee Precious Metals case study in the mining industry, in which this company took an underperforming asset and turned it around through the use of lean practices, driven by a technology backbone.

-This blog is a highlights from a Recent Mining Magazine article “Making Mining Lean”,by Dassault Systèmes’ José Santos, Natural Resources Solution Director, and Nicolas Jeannée, Natural Resources Mining Solution Director.
+This blog highlights a recent Mining Magazine article “Making Mining Lean”,by Dassault Systèmes’ José Santos, Natural Resources Solution Director, and Nicolas Jeannée, Natural Resources Mining Solution Director.

 Follow Dassault Systèmes Natural Resources Industry on Twitter: @3DSNR